ohler55/agoo/README.md

  - *GitHub* *repo*: https://github.com/ohler55/agoo

  - *RubyGems* *repo*: https://rubygems.org/gems/agoo

+ - *WABuR* *repo*: https://github.com/ohler55/wabur has an option to use Agoo

 Follow [@peterohler on Twitter](http://twitter.com/#!/peterohler) for announcements and news about the Agoo gem.